-The electron cyclotron heating transmission lines enable a mission-critical burning plasma in ITER by advancing the technology for a unique range of power, pulse length and microwave frequency.
-Electron cyclotron heating will be used to deposit heat in very specific places in the plasma.
+The electron cyclotron heating transmission lines enable a mission-critical plasma in ITER by supporting the delivery of microwave energy with a unique range of power, pulse length, and frequency.
+Using a high-intensity beam of microwave radiation, the system heats the electrons in very specific locations to generate, guide, and control the plasma.

 For more information, contact: